-- Inspecting the aerodrome boundary fence daily so that access for animals such as wallables is restricted.
-If animals find their way onto the aerodrome they are to be removed immediately and the means of entry identified and rectified. - Undertaking runway inspections for bird/animal activity and if necessary arranging for dispersal of birds/animals. - Undertaking bird dispersal and culling. - Logging and ensuring that all bird/animal strikes during inspections are reported to ATSB. - Monitoring bird/animal activity on the aerodrome and if necessary arranging for a suitable NOTAM to be issued through the SAS.

-Safely storing and maintaining firearms and ammunition, as per the NQA Firearms Policy and relevant SWP.
+- Inspecting the aerodrome boundary fence daily so that access for animals such as wallabies is restricted.
+If animals find their way onto the aerodrome they are to be removed immediately and the means of entry identified and rectified. - Undertaking runway inspections for bird/animal activity and if necessary, arranging for dispersal of birds/animals. - Undertaking bird dispersal and culling. - Logging and ensuring that all bird/animal strikes during inspections are reported to ATSB via the Mackay Airport Bird Strike Report form - Monitoring bird/animal activity on the aerodrome and if necessary, arranging for a suitable NOTAM to be issued through the ATL. - Safely storing and maintaining firearms and ammunition, as per the NQA Firearms Policy and relevant SWP.

-The MAO, SAS and ASO are the key personnel with respect to Wildlife Hazard Management.
+The MAO, ATL and ASO are the key personnel with respect to Wildlife Hazard Management.
 Their respective contact details are found in the Telephone Contact List at the beginning of this Manual.

-PART 2 AERODROME ADMINISTRATION AND OPERATING PROCEDURES SECTION 12 OBSTACLE CONTROL
+PART 2AERODROME ADMINISTRATION AND OPERATING PROCEDURESSECTION 12OBSTACLE CONTROL

 This section specifies the procedures required to monitor obstacles and building development on and in the vicinity of Mackay Airport, in relation to the height of buildings and other structures.
 The Civil Aviation Safety Authority (CASA) bases these requirements on the standards as set out in MOS 139.
-The General Manager is responsible for the establishment of the Obstacle Limitation Surfaces (OLS) required around the Mackay Airport.
+The Head of Aviation is responsible for the establishment of the Obstacle Limitation Surfaces (OLS) required around the Mackay Airport.